theimowski/master-thesis/docs/section-paradigms.md

 >> *"Constraint programming is an alternative approach to programming in which the programming process is limited to a generation of requirements (constraints) and a solution of these requirements by means of general or domain specific methods"*

+Standard approach to solving problems using Constraint programming is constructed in following way {{{apt2003principles}}}:
+First, the problem instance has to be defined as a **Constraint Satisfaction Problem** (CSP) with distinction of all variables, their domains and constraints that apply for those variables.
+Next, in a loop, a number of operation is performed including preprocessing the CSP instance to syntactic form, propagating constraints in order to simplify the CSP, and unless terminating condition is not met, the problem is divided into smaller ones, each of which is being processed recursively.
+Finally, the output of the algorithm, built from combination of sub-solutions, determines the result.

-This method can be applied to plenty of specific problems that are representable in terms of abstract areas, such as:
+Constraint programming can be applied to plenty of specific problems that are representable in terms of abstract areas, such as:

 * **Linear and integer programming**, where given a set of constraints, certain variable has to be maximized or minimized;
 * **Linear algebra**, in which the available vector spaces are browsed to find a consistent solution to a problem;
 * **Global optimization**, that examines all inputs to determine global extrema, as opposed to local optimization.

-Standard approach to solving problems using Constraint programming is constructed in following way {{{apt2003principles}}}:

-* **first**, the problem instance has to be defined as a **Constraint satisfaction problem** (CSP) with distinction of all variables, their domains and constraints that apply for those variables;
-* **next**, in a loop, a number of operation is performed including preprocessing the CSP instance to syntactic form, propagating constraints in order to simplify the CSP, and unless terminating condition is not met, the problem is divided into smaller ones, each of which is being processed recursively;
-* **finally**, the output of the algorithm, built from combination of sub-solutions, determines the result.

 ### Domain specific languages